eosspark/geos/README.md

-EOS.IO Go
+EOS Go
 =========================

-golang implementation of the EOSIO protocol
+golang implementation of the EOS protocol

 Contribution